UPDATE: In 2020, the rules and steps related to applying for Medicaid are expected to remain the same.

 Other Medicaid benefits include lab tests and radiology services; occupational therapy services; nursing facility; nurse practitioners or clinic nurse specialists; midwife services—Certified Nurse Midwife; medical transportation; long Term – Personal Care Services (LT-PCS); and rehabilitation clinic services.
 Also, other benefits are Psychiatric Hospital Care; Podiatry Services; Physician or Professional Services; Physician Assistants; Physical Therapy; Pharmacy Services; and PACE (Program for All-Inclusive Care for the Elderly).

 Other, less popular services that are covered by the Louisiana Medicaid program include STD clinics; rural health clinics; Pediatric Day Health Care (PDHC); Orthodontic Services; optical services; and Speech Therapy & Language Evaluation and Therapy.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 What Does Medicaid Not Cover in Louisiana?